lyudeyun/FalBenchGen_ARCHCOMP25/README.md

 # FalBenchGen_ARCH-COMP2025

-This repository provides five benchmarks we selected and the necessary scripts for the falsification category of ARCH-COMP 2025.
+This repository provides five benchmarks we selected from FalBenchGen and the necessary scripts for the falsification category of ARCH-COMP 2025.

 ## Five Benchmarks and Their Specifications